Mexico national football team: Formation

-In 1927, the official governing body of football in Mexico was founded.
-The 1928 Summer Olympics was Mexico's first international tournament, where Mexico lost to Spain 1–7 in the round of 16.
+In 1927, the first official governing football body in Mexico was founded.
+The 1928 Olympic Football Tournament was Mexico's first official international competition, where Mexico lost to Spain 1–7 in the round of 16.

-Mexico participated in the 1930 FIFA World Cup in Uruguay, grouped with Argentina, Chile, and France.
-Mexico took part on the first World Cup match ever, a 4–1 loss to France, with Mexico's first World Cup goal by Juan Carreño.
+Mexico participated in the inaugural 1930 FIFA World Cup in Uruguay, grouped with Argentina, Chile, and France.
+Mexico took part in the first World Cup match ever, a 4–1 loss to France, with Mexico's first World Cup goal scored by Juan Carreño.
 In their second match, Mexico fell to Chile 3–0.
-Mexico's third match, against Argentina, featured the first penalty of the tournament, scored by Mexico's Manuel Rosas.
+Mexico's third match, against Argentina, featured the first penalty of the tournament, scored by Mexico's Manuel Rosas, although Mexico would go on to lose this match by a score of 6–3.

 Post-WWII

-Mexico did not appear again in a FIFA World Cup tournament until the 1950 World Cup.
-Before 1970, Mexico struggled to make much of an impact in the World Cup.
-It was by far the strongest team in the North American Football Confederation and its successor, CONCACAF, but found it difficult to compete against European and South American teams.
+Mexico did not appear in another World Cup tournament until 1950.
+Despite being the strongest team in the North American Football Confederation and its successor, CONCACAF, Mexico struggled to make much of an impact in the World Cup before 1970, and found it difficult to compete against European and South American teams.
 However, goalkeeper Antonio Carbajal has the distinction of being the first player ever to appear in five consecutive World Cups.

 In 1965, Mexico won the 1965 CONCACAF Championship to become continental champions for the first time.

-In 1970, Mexico hosted the World Cup and kicked off their campaign with a scoreless draw against the Soviet Union.
-This was followed by a 4–0 win over El Salvador.
-Mexico advanced to the next round with a victory against Belgium.
-At the quarter-finals stage, Mexico was eliminated by Italy, losing 4–1.
+Mexico hosted the 1970 World Cup and kicked off their campaign with a scoreless draw against the Soviet Union, followed by a 4–0 win over El Salvador.
+Mexico advanced to the next round with a victory against Belgium, and in the quarter-finals, Mexico was eliminated by Italy, losing 4–1.

-Mexico failed to qualify for the 1974 World Cup, but did make it into the 1978 finals.
-Mexico suffered an early exit after three defeats: 0–6 against West Germany, 1–3 against Tunisia, and 1–3 to Poland.
+Mexico failed to qualify for the 1974 World Cup in West Germany, but did make it into the 1978 finals, as they suffered an early exit after three defeats: 0–6 against the 1974 hosts, 1–3 against Tunisia, and 1–3 to Poland.
 Mexico failed to qualify for the 1982 World Cup.

 In 1986, Mexico again hosted the World Cup.
 Coached by Bora Milutinović, Mexico was placed in Group B where they defeated Belgium 2–1, drew 1–1 with Paraguay, and defeated Iraq 1–0.
-With this performance, Mexico won the top spot in its group, and advanced to the next round where they defeated Bulgaria 2–0.
-In the quarter-finals stage, Mexico lost to West Germany 1–4 in a penalty shootout after the match finished 0–0.
+El Tri topped their group, and advanced to the next round where they defeated Bulgaria 2–0.
+In the quarter-finals, Mexico lost to West Germany 1–4 in a penalty shootout after the match finished 0–0.